gnadnivek/gnadnivek.github.io/README.md

 ---------

 The objective of this project is to create a usable voice interface that will help people with organization and planning.
+Having the ability to help manage tasks and improve the users planning and scheduling efficiently.
+Similar to Apple’s Siri and Microsoft's Cortana.
 In this current age of time a mobile phone is carried everywhere and used 24/7.
-We want to utilize this aspect to create a unique interface with a virtual voice to help others in planning.
-If a piece of technology is with people the majority of the time, why not use that technology in an effort to help them.
+We want to utilize this aspect to create a unique interface with a virtual voice to improve the users planning skills.
+If a piece of technology is constantly with people the majority of the time, why not use that technology in an effort to help them.

 Technical Problem
 -----------------